kinnala/scikit-fem/README.md

 ### Unreleased

-- Changed: The optimization of using `DiscreteField.is_zero` in the helpers to skip the evaluation of zero components in `ElementComposite` was removed to improve type stability with respect to the size of the underlying numpy arrays
+- Changed: Removed the optimization of using `DiscreteField.is_zero` in the helpers to skip the evaluation of zero components in `ElementComposite` to improve type stability with respect to the size of the underlying numpy arrays; this allows more easily using packages such as JAX and autograd to calculate derivatives of complicated forms; this is technically a backwards incompatible change
-- Changed: Renamed `ElementTriRT0` to `ElementTriRT1`
-- Changed: Renamed `ElementTetRT0` to `ElementTetRT1`
-- Changed: Renamed `ElementQuadRT0` to `ElementQuadRT1`
-- Removed: The unused `DiscreteField.is_zero` method
 - Deprecated: `FacetBasis.trace` in favor of `Basis.interpolator` and `Basis.project`
 - Added: Output of `Basis.interpolator` supports trailing axes; can be now passed to `Basis.project` for (inexact) interpolation between meshes
+- Added: Renamed `ElementTriRT0` to `ElementTriRT1` and added alias for backwards compatibility
+- Added: Renamed `ElementTetRT0` to `ElementTetRT1` and added alias for backwards compatibility
+- Added: Renamed `ElementQuadRT0` to `ElementQuadRT1` and added alias for backwards compatibility
 - Added: `ElementTriRT2`, the second order Raviart-Thomas element
 - Added: `Basis.project` now better supports `ElementComposite`
 - Added: `solver_iter_cg`, a simple pure Python conjugate gradient solver for